All Products

 path: mnist-svm.joblib

-2. Use kubectl to connect to the ACK cluster based on the information in the kubeconfig file, and then run the following command to deploy the sklearn-mnist inference service:
+2. Using the KubeConfig for the ACK cluster, run the following command to deploy the sklearn-mnist inference service.

 kubectl apply -f sklearn-mnist.yaml

-3. Wait dozens of seconds (the length of waiting time depends on the image pulling speed), and then run the following command to check whether the sklearn-mnist inference service is deployed:
+3. After a few moments (deployment time varies with image pull speed), run the following command to verify that the sklearn-mnist inference service is ready.

 kubectl get isvc -n modelmesh-serving